ciscops/viptela-workshop/exercises/6-1/README.md

 sp1                        : ok=4    changed=1    unreachable=0    failed=0
 ```

+As you can see, it executed the `PUT` task to make the changes and returned a status of `changed`.
+If this playbook
+were run again with no changes in the `ntp_server_list`, it would skip the `PUT` task and return a status of `ok`.

 ## Complete

-You have completed lab exercise 4.2
+You have completed lab exercise 6.1

 [Click Here to return to the Viptela Networking Automation Workshop](../../README_AUTOMATION.md)